 Generally, complex and varied national laws have been replaced with a blanketed set of rules for EU countries.
 This is beneficial because it simplifies the process for businesses that want to trade in other EU countries, while also cutting down on costs.
 Still, there are rules that businesses must follow to ensure trade is conducted fairly and seamlessly.

-Trading with Non-EU Countries
+Trading with non-EU countries

-EU import procedures are dictated by the EU customs code, which is the set of all rules covering customs matters in trade with non-EU countries.
+EU import procedures are dictated by the EU customs code, which is the set of all rules covering customs matters in a trade with non-EU countries.
 Its primary aim is to ensure that customs practices in all EU countries are uniform and transparent.

-Importing Machinery from EU
+Importing machinery from the EU

 When importing machinery from EU to a third country (a country outside of the EU), it is important to make sure you have the appropriate licenses and make export declarations to customs through the National Export System.
 Other things to take into consideration include: